aslanzubairaev2/German-Practice-v2/back/README.md

 - `POST /api/phrases` - Create a new phrase
 - `PUT /api/phrases/:id` - Update a phrase
 - `DELETE /api/phrases/:id` - Delete a phrase

+## Deployment to Vercel

+This backend can be deployed to Vercel as Serverless Functions:

+1. The application is configured to work with Vercel Serverless Functions
+2. The main API entry point is at `back/api/vercel.js`
+3. Routes are automatically handled by the Express application
+4. Environment variables need to be configured in Vercel project settings:
+   - SUPABASE_PROJECT_API
+   - SUPABASE_API_KEY
+   - GEMINI_API_KEY
+   - DEEPSEEK_API_KEY

 ## Phrase Model